Bound by Corruption by BelovedStranger

 His bladder demanded immediate attention.

-At his weak call, the miko entered the room within moments.
+At his call, the miko entered the room within moments.
 It wasn’t until he saw her that he felt himself relax.
-Remembering the previous occasion, this time, Onigumo made his need known and acted accordingly meek.
+Remembering the previous occasion, this time, Onigumo made his need known and acted dutifully meek.
 He was abominably weak, but a greater part of him wanted the miko near.
 Touching him.
-But unlike the time before, his body remined docile.
+But unlike the time before, his body remined docile, even when she, oh so, kindly provided assistance.
 A disappointment.
 What man wanted a beautiful woman to see him at his least virile state?
 But he was glad, too, for surely any male appreciation would have caused her to leave him in another huff.

 Afterwards, she checked his wounds.
 Only his head and broken knee were wrapped.
 Where the daemon had struck him with his strange, burning darts, the flesh was melted around punctures that were nearly three inches deep.
 He wanted to ask more about the daemon but knew that line of questioning would get him nowhere.
 Instead, while she checked him over, he asked, voice neutral, “So, when shall I expect the authorities?”